San Diego Zoo Safari Park Tips for Visiting With Your Family - A Must Visit Attraction!

 See the lions from multiple angles at the Lion Camp exhibit.
 Their habitat features lots of open space and views into their dens so that you're sure to be able to get a good view of these large animals.

-The famous cheetah run takes place once a day at 3:30 in the afternoon.
+The famous cheetah run takes place once a day.
 The keepers bring Shiley the cheetah out to a 330-foot race track and release the cat, who can reach speeds of up to 70-miles per hour.

 Jungle Ropes Safari